wix-incubator/react-native-crash-course/docs/App.NativeModule.md

 ###### Create an application to display a Toast when a button is clicked / tapped

-In the terminal, navigate to the project parent directory and run `react-native init RNNativeToastExample`.
+In the terminal, navigate to the project parent directory and run `react-native init RNNativeToastExample --version 0.59.1`.

 Open the `package.json` file and under `dependencies` add `react-native-native-toast-library-XXXX”: “1.0.0”`